c5huracan/c5huracan.github.io/_posts/2025-04-13-Building-a-knowledge-flow-optimizer.md

 # Building a Knowledge Flow Optimizer: Part I - From Idea to Working MVP

-Ever notice how information gets siloed in teams?
-Documents scattered across drives, valuable insights buried in emails, and knowledge trapped in individual team members' heads.
-It's a problem that plagues even high-performance teams.
-So I decided to build a solution - a Knowledge Flow Optimizer that uses AI to connect related information across documents.
+Information silos are a common challenge in organizations of all sizes.
+Documents live in different systems, insights get buried in emails, and valuable knowledge often remains confined to individual team members.
+Even high-performance teams struggle with this problem.
+That's why I decided to explore building a Knowledge Flow Optimizer that uses AI to connect related information across documents.

 ## The Vision

-I wanted to create something revolutionary in its simplicity.
-Not another bloated enterprise system, but a tool that actually solves the problem of disconnected knowledge.
-Why?
-Because I'm tired of seeing brilliant ideas die in isolation.
+I wanted to create something practical yet innovative - a tool that addresses the real problem of disconnected knowledge without unnecessary complexity.
+The goal was to build something that could demonstrate value quickly.

 What I envisioned was a system that could:
-* Discover hidden connections between documents based on meaning, not just keywords
+* Identify meaningful connections between documents based on semantic understanding
-* Surface relevant information that would otherwise remain buried
+* Surface relevant information that might otherwise be overlooked
-* Connect dots that humans might miss entirely
+* Reveal relationships between concepts across different documents

-Most solutions in this space are overengineered behemoths requiring complex infrastructure and months of development.
-I wanted something I could build and deploy in days, not months.
+Many existing solutions in this space require significant investment in infrastructure and development time.
+I was interested in creating something lightweight that could be built and deployed rapidly to test the concept.

 ## The Tech Stack Debate

-The tech industry loves complexity.
-We're constantly told we need microservices, Kubernetes clusters, and distributed systems for even the simplest applications.
-It's nonsense.
+The tech industry offers powerful solutions for complex problems.
+Enterprise-grade technologies like microservices, Kubernetes clusters, and distributed systems have their place in large-scale applications.
+But sometimes we reach for these tools out of habit rather than necessity.

-I initially considered the "proper" enterprise stack:
+I initially considered the full enterprise stack:
 * FastAPI for the backend
 * React with TypeScript for the frontend
 * Vector databases like Pinecone or Weaviate
 * Multiple microservices for different components

-But why?
-For an MVP, simplicity is key.
-I settled on FastHTML, SQLite via Fastlite, and Sentence-Transformers.
-No fancy infrastructure, no complex deployment pipelines.
-Just code that works.
+For an established product with thousands of users, this might be appropriate.
+But for an MVP?
+Simplicity is key.
+Spoiler alert: I landed on FastHTML, SQLite via Fastlite, and Sentence-Transformers.
+A lightweight stack that let me focus on proving the concept before scaling up.

 ## The Core Components